opensafely/documentation/docs/cohortextractor.md

     cohortextractor update_codelists

 Run it &mdash; it will add (or update) the codelist `.csv` files in the `codelists/` folder.
-See [here](https://github.com/opensafely/documentation/blob/master/study_definition.md#codelist-definitions) for more information about how to create codelists.
+See the [Codelist](codelist-intro.md) section for more information about how to create codelists.

 Beware again that in Windows, if one or more of these codelist files is open then `update_codelists` won't be able to run.